zackstout/Footprint-Extended/README.md

   - [x] Issue was with `md-selected-text`; wasn't changed to `pdc.user`.
 Although, why are we doing it like this, rather than as the Projects selector is done?
 - [x] Have user's own FP data pop up next to the upload.
   - [ ] Really not sure why chart is so small...
+  - [ ] Its size seems buggy.
+Def make it responsive either with percentage or `flex`.
+  - [ ] Resubmit makes it bigger!
+Need to destroy, for sure, and probably more.
 - [x] Say "country: " on upload modal.
 Generally clean up UI for footprint and project uploads.
 - [x] New month does not show up after uploading immediately.
 This was a trickier issue -- had to emit from one controller to another (couldn't see how to do it with a service).
 Had to add some promises as well to ensure order was correct.
 There is still an issue, because it seems injecting the scope causes things (like getProjectFootprints) to run before they should.
 Uh oh, bigger issue, now will only let me click on upload project ONCE. (or use the nav in general).
 - [x] Fixed that mess with an Observer in the service.
 Nice.
 Ughhh no the nav bar is still broken.
 All right, had to remove `$scope: scope` -- and again, it didn't work the first time....But now seems to?